wikimedia/operations-software-varnish-libvmod-netmapper/README.rst

 Usage::

- ./configure VARNISHSRC=DIR [VMODDIR=DIR]
+ ./configure VARNISHSRC=DIR [VARNISHTEST=FILE] [VARNISHD=FILE]

 `VARNISHSRC` is the directory of the Varnish source tree for which to compile your vmod.
 Both the `VARNISHSRC` and `VARNISHSRC/include` will be added to the include search paths for your module.

-Optionally you can also set the vmod install directory by adding `VMODDIR=DIR` (defaults to the pkg-config discovered directory from your Varnish installation).
+By default the varnish source tree must be pre-built, and the varnishd and varnishtest binaries will be used directly from it.
+Optionally, you can specify external binaries for these and build against an unbuilt `VARNISHRC`.
+Be sure that the source and binaries match!

 Make targets:

 * make - builds the vmod
-* make install - installs your vmod in `VMODDIR`
+* make install - installs your vmod in $libdir/varnish/vmods/
 * make check - runs the unit tests in ``src/tests/*.vtc``

 HISTORY